robotmay/amdgpu-fancontrol/README.md

 ## Installation

-Until I sort out something better, under Ubuntu/Debian you will currently need a Rust setup, then clone the repo and run:
+To build and install this under Ubuntu/Debian, you will first need [Rust](https://www.rust-lang.org) installed, then run:

 ```
 cargo deb --install
 sudo systemctl enable amdgpu-fancontrol.service
 ```

 Configure your card if needed at: `/etc/amdgpu-fancontrol/config.toml`.
-You can find your cards (on Debian, at least), at: `/sys/class/drm/`.
+You can find your cards (on Ubuntu/Debian, at least), at: `/sys/class/drm/`.
 In theory multiple cards are supported, but I don't own multiple cards, so _bon chance_.
 If you want to adjust the window used to decide whether the fan can adjust downwards, you can specify it in seconds.
 Default is `30`.